Kaiser-Yang/dotfiles/README.md

 * Pyhton `gd` does not work.
 * No hover highlight.
 * When quit a help file which is editable, this may cause problem.
+* Quit with `Q` take a long time when quiting the last buffer.

 ## Quick Start
 1. Use the command `git clone https://github.com/Kaiser-Yang/dotfiles.git` to clone this repository.